-The following icons are used in this area:
+The following icons are used in this section:

-Tasks that can be performed in the Colors area:
+Tasks that can be performed in the Colors section:

-Task How To To change the color of a selected structural component or feature in the Structure View First make a selection in the Structure feature Style areas, then click the color Protean 3D assumes you would like n or box under Fill .
-If you don't ma To change the color style for the entire structure Like Fill color (see row above), color signst to the current selection.
-The Color choices: Color by element (default) - Displated Choose this option to return to the default of the color selection of the structure using the color selection atoms.
-Color by structure - Automatically each structure) in a different color from the color scheme.
-The N terminus gradually moves through the entire specially in the color correction or if DNA, RNA, ligands or solvent are exempted from the color change.
-Amino Acid Arg (R), His (H), Lys (K) Asp (D), Glu (E) Cys (C), Asn (N), Gln (Q), Ser (S), Thr (T) Ala (A), Gly (G), Ile (I), Leu (L), Met (M), Pro (P), Val (V) ays each element in the default of ault color scheme. - Displays non-carbon atoms in the carbon atoms.
-Before usin a style or Fill color that you want colors each structure (i.e., all men any of the other structures.
-Ain with a different color.
-Airie structure as a color gradients is colored in blue.
-The color greetrum of a rainbow (omitting in which is colored red.
-Displays acidic, basic, polar-neurolors.
-Note that if the style is appreciated in the selection, these included in the selection, these selection (positive charge) Acidic (negative charge) Polar (neutral) Nonpolar (aliphatic) the following CPK color.
-If the CPK color g this option, int to use for the olecules in It using a radient digo and It and oplied globally, items will be Color blue red green gold Phe (F), Trp (W), Tyr (Y) Aromatic yellow Fill with solid color - Colors the en tire structure a single color.
-To override a color style for one particular component Apply a color style using the Color Style menu.
+Task How To Change the color of a selected structural component or feature in the Structure View First make a selection in the Structure or Se sections, then click the color box under Fill . assumes you would like modify the color for If you don't make a selection, P Like Fill color (see row above), color styles of the current selection.
+The Color Style drop- • Color by element - Displays each of the default color of the col down menu offers the following element in the default CPK col choices: Color by element (except carbon) color scheme without changing the option, first color the structure using use for the carbon atoms.
+Displays non-carbon atoms colors of the carbon atoms.
+Be fore using this Color by structure - Automatically each structure) in a different color fr om any of the other structures Change the color style for the entire structure Color by chain - Displays each chain Color by position - Displays the errainbow color scheme.
+The N termin gradually moves through the entire sviolet), until reaching the C terminus ntire structure as a color gradie nus is colored in blue.
+The colo spectrum of a rainbow (omitting or gradient Color by amino acid chemistry - Displays acidic, basic, polar-neutral and hydrophobic components in different colors.
+Note that if the style is applied globally, or if DNA, RNA, ligands or solvent are included in the selection, these items will be exempted from the color change.
+Amino Acid Arg (R), His (H), Lys (K) Asp (D), Glu (E) Cys (C), Asn (N), Gln (Q), Side Chain Chemistry Basic (positive charge) Acidic (negative charge) Color blue red Ser (S), Thr (T) Ala (A), Gly (G), Ile (I), Leu Polar (neutral) green (L), Met (M), Pro (P), Val (V) Nonpolar (aliphatic) gold Phe (F), Trp (W), Tyr (Y) Aromatic yellow

+Color by track - Colors the molecule in the Structure view to correspond to colors in an Analysis view track of your choice.
+A popup appears with a list of all tracks currently displayed in the Analysis view.

+Choose the desired track from the list.
+(Note: If the analysis track of interest isn't on the list, click Cancel, check the desired track(s) in the Tracks panel, then come back to the Color section and choose Color by track again).
+If you want to apply the default style, "color by element" to regions of the molecule that are not colored in the Analysis view track, you can check Apply default style to regions not characterized.

+• Fill with solid color - Colors the entire structure a single color.

+Override a color style for one particular component

+Apply a color style using the Color Style menu.
 First select the desired component.
-Then choose a separate color for that component by clicking the box under Fill .
-To change the background color of the Structure View Click the color box under Background .
-To undo the last color change Use the Edit > Undo Fill Color comm nand.
+Then choose a separate color for that component by clicking the box under Fill.

+Change the background

+Click the color box under Background.

-To return all colors to their default values Clear the selection, then choose Color by element (default) from the Color Style drop-down menu.
-To change the transparency of the active color After making a selection and choosing a color, move the slider right to make the color more opaque, or left to make it more transparent.
+color of the Structure View Undo the last color change Use the Edit > Undo Fill Color command.
+Return all colors to their default values Clear the selection, then choose Color by element (default) from the Color Style drop-down menu.
+Change the transparency of the active color After making a selection and choosing a color, move the slider right to make the color more opaque, or left to make it more transparent.

-Sequence area
+Sequence section

-The Sequence area, located in the Style panel, allows you to change display characteristics of the Sequence view.
+The Sequence section, located in the Style panel, allows you to change display characteristics of the Sequence view.

-Opening the Sequence area:
+Opening the Sequence section:

-- · Click the expand bar entitled Sequence - Use View > Style > Sequence
+- Click the expand bar entitled Sequence - Use View > Style > Sequence